 Machani Robotics sits at an interesting crossroads in the AI landscape: part deep-tech startup, part experiment in what happens when machines are designed to actually understand how people feel.
 As Chief Strategy Officer and CTO, Niv Sundaram is helping steer the company’s work on companion humanoids powered by emotionally intelligent AI—systems built not just to respond, but to relate.

 Niv’s perspective on innovation comes from hard-won experience.
-Over a 15-year career at Intel, she rose to VP & GM, helped define AI instruction sets now used in generative AI, and rebuilt cloud provider relationships that were “basically on fire” into multi-billion-dollar partnerships.
+Over a 15-year career at Intel, she rose to VP & GM, helped define AI instruction sets now used in generative AI, and rebuilt cloud provider relationships that were difficult customers into multi-billion-dollar partnerships.
 In this introductory Q&A for one of TechArena’s newest voices of innovation, Niv talks about what she’s learned along the way, why the coolest innovations are often the simplest, and how emotionally aware AI could reshape everything from healthcare to mental health support.

 I liked breaking things as a kid, so naturally I got a PhD in Electrical Engineering to break things more systematically.
 I spent 15 years at Intel rising to VP & GM, where I got to work on AI instruction sets that now power generative AI and built their Cloud Engineering organization from scratch.
-I turned some very unhappy cloud providers into partners generating billions in revenue, which was definitely a fun learning experience.
+We turned some very unhappy cloud providers into partners generating billions in revenue, which was definitely a fun learning experience.
 Now I'm at Machani Robotics as Chief Strategy Officer and CTO, building companion humanoids with emotionally intelligent AI.
 Turns out after years of optimizing machines, I wanted to build ones that actually understand humans.
 We are going for Vision energy, not Ultron.

 Early on, I thought innovation was about faster, smaller, better specs.
 Now I think it's about whether something actually helps people live better lives.
 If your innovation doesn't improve human wellbeing in a meaningful way, you're just making expensive toys.